-But in India, the motherland of the spiritual herb, weed is much, much cheaper.
-It does vary depending on where you purchase in India, but you’ll always get lots of bang for your buck on the Indian sub-continent.
+But in India, the motherland of the spiritual herb, weed is much cheaper.
+It varies depending on where you purchase in India, but you’ll always get lots of bang on the Indian sub-continent.
 For example, in Northern India, 500 rupees (less than ten dollars) was about ten grams of weed.
 In Goa, 15 dollars would buy you five grams of good hash.

 Ten dollars worth of weed fluctuates from one country to the next based on supply and demand.
-The local laws aren’t going to stop people from smoking weed, but it will increase the price per gram.
+The local laws don’t stop people from smoking weed, but they will increase the price per gram.
 How much does weed cost in your country?

 What is a Dime Bag Today?

 Even if a dime bag doesn’t truly exist anymore in legalized states, some places and some aging dealers might still use the terminology.
-Before agreeing to buy a dime bag off your dealer, be sure to get a good look at it first.
+Before agreeing to buy a dime bag from your dealer, get a good look at it first.
 Smell, weigh, and decide if it’s worth 10 dollars.

-In a dispensary, both recreational and medical marijuana is sold by weight, typically by the gram.
+In a dispensary, recreational and medical marijuana is sold by weight, typically by the gram.
 Some places may have discounts if you buy in bulk, like a quarter or an eighth of weed, but likely most stores will sell on a per gram basis.

-There are still prices differences between states with legal access, but now the industry is much more regulated.
+There are still price differences between states with legal access, but now the industry is much more regulated.
 In Washington, for example, the average for high-quality medical marijuana is over 18 dollars a gram.
 Low-grade medical is 9.25 dollars per gram.
 In Arizona, the price is slightly better.
 High-grade medical marijuana is just over 13 dollars.

 Canadian prices through a dispensary are also better, ranging from 10 to 13 dollars depending on quality.
-As a comparison on how regulation effects price, in Australia, there are no legal budtenders and the prices can get out of control.
+As a comparison of how regulation affects price, there are no legal budtenders in Australia, and the prices can get out of control.
 The average street price ranges from 10 to 18 dollars, quality dependent.

 It’s Time to Phase Out the Dime Bag